201Harsh/CobraAI/Readme.md

 3. Press "Run" to compile code and view output in real-time
 4. Express.js apps run fully inside the browser via WebContainer
 5. Ask questions in the AI Tutor section
+6. Request an **AI Code Review** for a file, snippet, or whole repo
-6. View code suggestions, fixes, and educational insights
+7. View code suggestions, fixes, and educational insights
+8. Apply suggested fixes automatically or copy patches into your editor
-7. Chat history stores automatically with context
+9. Chat history stores automatically with context
-8. Your skill level (Beginner/Intermediate/Advanced) upgrades based on usage and performance
+10. Your skill level (Beginner/Intermediate/Advanced) upgrades based on usage and performance

 ---